LoveDaisy/ice_halo_sim/cpp/README.md

   <img src="figs/tri_pyramid_01.png" width="400">.

   * `IrregularHexCylinder`:
   7 parameters.
-First 6 parameters define the prism face distance from the origin.
+First 6 parameters define the prism face distance factor from the origin.
   Last parameter is height of the crystal.
-The distance here means the ratio of actual distance and regular haxegon distance.
+The distance factor here means the ratio of actual distance w.r.t regular haxegon distance.
 Thus, a regular haxegon has distance of `[1, 1, 1, 1, 1, 1]`.
   The figure shows an irregular hexegon with distance of `[1.1, 0.9, 1.5, 0.9, 1.7, 1.2]`
   <img src="figs/irr_hex_01.png" width="400">.